Latinx Heritage Month

 Honoring Latino Military Heroes- October 14 at 3 pm, MUC Ballrooms

-The Hispanic Cultural Center and the Military Student Center cordially invite Latino
+The Latino Community Resource Center and the Military Student Center cordially invite

-U.S. military personnel to an afternoon dedicated to honoring their sacrifices and
+Latino U.S. military personnel to an afternoon dedicated to honoring their sacrifices

 Drive-In Movie: Coco- October 15 at 7 pm, Foy Parking Lot